 This one is simple.
 We wear them in really cold conditions.
 Alone and part of a layered system, we see how efficient they are at keeping us warm when temps drop into uncomfortable ranges.

 We use a combination of real-life experience as well as a regulated test within the lab for this metric.
 We skinned up Mt.
 Hood, hiked steep talus cones to climb desert towers, pedaled steep mountain biking trails, and ran winding mountain trails in Colorado.
-In the lab, we tested each top, one at a time in a temperature-controlled, indoor environment.
-We worked up a sweat with the same short but rigorous exercise routine while wearing each base layer.
+In the lab, we tested each top, one at a time in a temperature-controlled, indoor environment — we worked up a sweat with the same short but rigorous exercise routine.
 We then timed how long it took for our skin and the inside of our shirts to dry after stopping.

 Comfort & Fit